allenluce/mmap-object/README.md

 __Arguments__

 * `path` - The path of the file to create
-* `mode` - 'rw' for read-write mode (the default), 'ro' for read-only mode.
+* `mode` - 'rw' for read-write mode (the default), 'ro' for read-only mode, 'wo' for write-only mode.
+* `initial_file_size` - *Optional* On create, the initial size of the file in kilobytes.
+If more space is needed, the file will automatically be grown to a larger size.
+Minimum is 1k.
+Defaults to 1k.
-* `max_file_size` - *Optional* The largest the file is allowed to grow in kilobytes.
+* `max_file_size` - *Optional* in 'wo' mode, the largest the file is allowed to grow, in kilobytes.
 If data is added beyond this limit, an exception is thrown.
 Defaults to 5 gigabytes.
-* `initial_file_size` - *Optional* On create, the initial size of the file in kilobytes.
-If more space is needed, the file will automatically be grown to a larger size.
-Minimum is 1k bytes.
-Defaults to 5000k.
+Ignored in 'rw' and 'ro' modes.
 * `initial_bucket_count` - *Optional* On create, the number of buckets to allocate initially.
 This is passed to the underlying [Boost unordered_map](http://www.boost.org/doc/libs/1_38_0/doc/html/boost/unordered_map.html).